7000 Provider Investigations (PI) Community

 7210 Types

-The intake specialist identifies each person on the person list with an appropriate person type.
+The intake specialist designates each person on the person list with an appropriate person type.
 A person can be a principal (PRN) or collateral (COL).
 The intake specialist must get identifying information for all principals, as well as at least one relevant collateral.

 See 2240 Types.